In partnership with The CRANE Database, CLAPA is pleased to publish the findings of their 2020 summary report for patients, parents and carers below.

 What is the CRANE Database?

 The Cleft Registry and Audit NEtwork (CRANE) database is a national clinical registry that has collected information about all children born with cleft lip and/or cleft palate in England, Wales and Northern Ireland since 2000, when the database was set up by the Department of Health*.
-We now have records for over 20,000 children born with a cleft in this registry.
+We now have records for almost 21,000 children born with a cleft in this registry.
 Section 4 summarises key registry information.

 Typically, children with a cleft lip and/or palate need cleft team care from birth to adulthood.
 This is why it is important to record information on these children at birth or at diagnosis, and into childhood to inform their care.